The State of Clean Energy – 2024

 Avg.
 State Energy Efficiency Score

-National Renewable Generation (%)
+National Renewable Generation (% of demand)

-U.S. Renewable Energy Capacity Added (MW)
+U.S. Renewable Energy Capacity Added (GW)

 The map below depicts state CO2 emissions rates for the electricity sector.
 Click on a state to access the full infographic for a snapshot of clean energy deployment, jobs, CO2 emissions, energy efficiency, federal grants for energy R&D, and private-sector investment.